 Preferred Occupational Therapist Audits

-to audit Preferred Providers and effect changes in utilization practice habits.
-Our contractual arrangements give us the right to audit medical records of patients of Preferred Occupational Therapists in order to objectively evaluate the coding, billing, and practice patterns, as well as the completeness of their medical records.
+A major strength of Blue Cross and Blue Shield of Alabama in managing healthcare costs is our ability to audit Preferred Providers and affect changes in utilization practice habits.
+Our contractual arrangements give us the right to audit Preferred Occupational Therapists' medical records in order to objectively evaluate coding, billing and practice patterns, as well as the completeness of their medical records.

 An audit can be triggered by external referrals from members, group administrators, anonymous tips, and even other occupational therapists that feel that a particular occupational therapist, group or facility is not in compliance with the program guidelines.
 An audit may be triggered from internal claims and precertification data also.

-Last Updated November 2007
+Last Updated November 2014